UNINETTSigma2/documentation/files_storage/nird_migration.md

-# NIRD Migration User Guide
+# NIRD migration user guide

 This page is an information guide for the process of migrating data from old NIRD to new NIRD Storage system which is set in production over summer 2022.

-The NIRD is redisigned for the evolving needs of Norwegian researchers and has been procured through
+The NIRD is redesigned for the evolving needs of Norwegian researchers and has been procured through
 [the NIRD2020 project](https://www.sigma2.no/procurement-project-nird2020).
  You can find the status updates in the projects page